 The Federal Reserve Board sets various benchmark rates, including the federal funds rate, and thereby influences the general market rates of interest, including the loan and deposit rates offered by financial institutions.
-The federal funds target rate range was last changed on July 26, 2023, to 5.25% to 5.50%.
-In July 2024, the Federal Reserve left the current fed funds rate unchanged at a 23-year high for the eighth consecutive meeting.
-As we navigate through stabilizing rate conditions, our strategic focus continues to align with offering attractive returns to our depositors while closely monitoring economic indicators and federal funds rate projections for informed decision-making.
+The federal funds target rate range was reduced by 50 basis points on September 18, 2024, to a range of 4.75% to 5.00%, the first rate reduction since early 2020.
+Prior to this movement, the fed funds rate was at a 23-year high.